clintonhealthaccess/kevin/README.md

 ##### Checkbox Questions

 Checkbox questions feed results to one or more raw data elements of type bool and displays them as a list of checkbox options.
-The question itself is an instance of a **SurveyCheckboxQuestion** class and has a one-to-many relationship with **SurveyCheckboxOption**, which link to the corresponding **FormElement**.
+The question itself is an instance of a SurveyCheckboxQuestion class and has a one-to-many relationship with SurveyCheckboxOption, which link to the corresponding FormElement.
 A survey checkbox option can only take form elements whose corresponding raw data element is of type ```bool```.

 ##### Table Questions

 Table questions feed results to several data elements arranged in rows and columns.
-The question is an instance of the **SurveyTableQuestion** class and it has several **SurveyTableColumn** and **SurveyTableRow**.
-The **SurveyTableRow** object contains a map ```<SurveyTableColumn, FormElement>``` that links a certain column for a row to a certain form element.
-Each cell of the table therefore links to a different **FormElement** and therefore to a different **RawDataElement**.
+The question is an instance of the SurveyTableQuestion class and it has several SurveyTableColumn and SurveyTableRow.
+The SurveyTableRow object contains a map ```<SurveyTableColumn, FormElement>``` that links a certain column for a row to a certain form element.
+Each cell of the table therefore links to a different FormElement and therefore to a different RawDataElement.

 #### Validation

 On the survey, validation rules can be defined for individual fields.
-Those are instances of **FormValidationRule** and are attached to a **FormElement** and a certain *prefix*, indicating which field the rule applies on.
+Those are instances of FormValidationRule, and are attached to a FormElement and a certain *prefix*, indicating which field the rule applies on.
 A validation rule contains an expression.
 If the expression evaluates to ```false```, the field will be invalid and the *error message* defined in the rule will be displayed underneath the field.

-The *expression* in the validation rule can refer to any **FormElement** using the syntax ```$<form_element_id>```.
+The *expression* in the validation rule can refer to any FormElement using the syntax ```$<form_element_id>```.
 Let's use the example of staff above, and we'll put a validation rule on the ```age``` field that it should be bigger than 0 but smaller than 100.
 Let's say the FormElement has id ```13```:

 	FormElement		expression				message[en]
 	-----------		----------				-----------